rahul-gharat/dronahq-docs/docs/rest-apis/api_authentication.md

 The client must obtain a `token ID` and **`token key`** from the server, typically provided in a special Hawk-Session-Token header, to sign subsequent requests.
 Extracting the Hawk ID and Hawk Key from this token is essential for signing the requests securely.

 ### JWT Bearer Authentication

-With DronaHQ you can take experience of JWT (JSON Web Token) Authentication is a widely used authentication method for REST API configuration.

 This feature allows clients to securely authenticate and authorize their requests by leveraging JSON Web Tokens (JWT).